 The author first informally queried human resources officials for the gender-, race-, and ethnicity-related data via electronic mail and if that was not fruitful, the author submitted an OR request.
 There was little to no consistency among university responses to the survey.
 Three institutions responded to the author’s informal query almost exactly as asked (Morehead State University, Murray State University, and University of Kentucky); these three were the only institutions that provided the information in the format requested.
 Two responded to the OR request, one with information that was almost what the author requested and in the right format (Northern Kentucky University), and one responded with detailed, individually identifiable data in PDF format (Western Kentucky University).
 Three universities completely denied the author’s OR requests (Eastern Kentucky University, Kentucky State University, and University of Louisville).
 Until OR laws are applied consistently and correctly at Kentucky’s public universities, public managers and nonprofit directors may find it difficult to review these universities’ workplace hiring and evaluation activities.

 Brothers, Sheila, "A Review of University Responses to Informal Queries and Open Records Requests for Aggregate Hiring-Related Data" (2016).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 266.